-This course is designed to provide paramedic students with an understanding of the cardiovascular system including conduction system of the heart, electrocardiography, 12 lead ECG's, and beginning treatment of a patient with chest pain.
+This course is designed to provide paramedic students with an understanding of the cardiovascular system conduction svstem of the including electrocardiography, 12 lead ECG's, and beginning treatment of a patient with chest pain.
 Students will demonstrate use of ECG monitor/defibrillator including defibrillation, non-invasive pacing, and cardioversion.
 Topics include a review of the anatomy and physiology of the heart and circulatory system, electrophysiology, and assessment of the cardiac patient.